Milwaukee man killed in early morning crash in Brighton

 The driver, who was the sole occupant of the 2011 Dodge Ram pickup, was pronounced dead at the scene.
 There was extensive damage to the roof and driver’s side of the vehicle.

-The name of the man killed is being withheld pending notification of the man’s family.
+The name of the man killed was being withheld as of Monday pending notification of the man’s family.

-According to the sheriff’s department the cause of the crash is still under investigation.
-Anyone with information can contact the sheriff’s department at 262-605-5100.
+According to the Sheriff’s Department the cause of the crash was still under investigation as of Monday.
+Anyone with information can contact the department at 262-605-5100.

 IN PHOTOS: Reader submitted photos of the day for April